-Influenza, or flu, is a contagious respiratory illness caused by influenza viruses that affects the nose, throat, and lungs.
+Influenza, commonly referred to as the flu, is a contagious respiratory illness caused by influenza viruses that primarily affect the nose, throat, and lungs.
 It can range from mild to severe and is accompanied by symptoms such as fever, cough, sore throat, runny or stuffy nose, muscle or body aches, headaches, and fatigue.
 The flu spreads easily from person to person through respiratory droplets and can lead to serious complications, especially in vulnerable groups.

 Read time : 15 mins

 Influenza is a common viral infection that can lead to serious complications, especially in high-risk groups such as young children, older adults, and people with certain chronic health conditions.
 Every year, influenza epidemics cause millions of cases worldwide, resulting in numerous hospitalisations and deaths.
-Understanding the causes, symptoms, and prevention methods of influenza is crucial for managing this disease effectively.
+Understanding the causes, symptoms, and prevention methods of influenza is essential for effectively managing this disease.

 Understanding the different types of influenza is essential for developing effective vaccines and treatment strategies.